krancour/brignext/PROPOSAL.md

-With respect to secrets used by Brigade itself, for instance bearer tokens associated with a user session or service account, it is both sufficient and easy to persist only a secure, one-way hash, however, no such assumption can be made with respect to a _project's_ secrets.
+With respect to secrets used by Brigade itself, for instance bearer tokens associated with a user session or service account, it is both sufficient and easy to persist only a secure, one-way hash; however, no such assumption can be made with respect to a _project's_ secrets.
 Without knowing _how_ a project will utilize its secrets, any encryption must be reversible such that the original, cleartext value is available to workers and jobs in the course of event-handling.
 This being the case, secure storage of encrypted project-level secrets is a necessity.
 Implementing this would prove onerous once factors such as periodic key rotation have been accounted for and the author does not propose such an undertaking.
-On the surface, delegating secret storage to a managed service such as Azure Key Vault or similar may appear easy and attractive, but would increase the operational footprint of Brigade's infrastructure dependencies and impede ease of use for evaluation or development purposes, making this another undesirable option.
+On the surface, delegating secret storage to a service such as Azure Key Vault or HashiCorp Vault may appear easy and attractive, but would further increase the operational footprint of Brigade's infrastructure dependencies and impede ease of use for evaluation or development purposes, making this another undesirable option.